Cohen says Trump knew about WikiLeaks email dump beforehand

 Cohen says he does not have direct evidence that Trump colluded with the Russian government during the election, but that he has "suspicions."
 Of a meeting in Trump Tower between campaign advisers, including Trump's oldest son, and a Russian lawyer, Cohen says that Trump had frequently told him that Donald Trump Jr. "had the worst judgment of anyone in the world" and he "would never set up any meeting of any significance alone — and certainly not without checking with his father."

-Cohen, once Trump's loyal attorney and fixer, has turned on his former boss and cooperated with special counsel Robert Mueller's Russia investigation.
-He begins a three-year prison sentence in May after he pleaded guilty to lying to Congress in 2017 and committing campaign finance violations while he was working for Trump.
+Cohen, once Trump's loyal attorney, has turned on his former boss and cooperated with special counsel Mueller's Russia investigation.
+He begins a three-year prison sentence in May after pleading guilty to lying to Congress in 2017 and committing campaign finance violations while he was working for Trump.

-He met Senate intelligence committee for more than nine hours behind closed doors on Tuesday.
-Cohen said in brief remarks afterward that he appreciated the opportunity to "clear the record and tell the truth" to the Senate committee after acknowledging he lied to the panel in 2017.
+He met with the Senate intelligence committee for more than nine hours behind closed doors on Tuesday.
+Cohen said in brief remarks afterward that he appreciated the opportunity to "clear the record and tell the truth" to the panel after acknowledging he lied to the committee in 2017.

-It was the first of three consecutive days of congressional appearances for Cohen.
-After the public hearing Wednesday, he will appear before the House intelligence panel Thursday, again speaking in private.
+It was the first of three days of congressional appearances for Cohen.
+After the public hearing Wednesday, he will appear before the House intelligence panel Thursday, in private.

 Republicans are expected to aggressively attempt to discredit Cohen, given that he has acknowledged lying previously.
 White House spokeswoman Sarah Sanders said in a statement Tuesday it was "laughable that anyone would take a convicted liar like Cohen at his word, and pathetic to see him given yet another opportunity to spread his lies."